 Undergraduate students registered for 12 or more credits during any semester are classified as full-time.

-Undergraduate students who were enrolled in a degree or certificate program prior to the Fall 2013 Semester and are not required to reapply for admissions to the University are classified as continuing for tuition assessment purposes.
-Tuition and fees are charged at a flat rate for continuing undergraduate students enrolled in 12 to 18 credit hours.
-A continuing undergraduate student enrolled for more than 18 credits during any semester will be charged an overload tuition fee.
+Undergraduate students who were enrolled in a degree or certificate program prior to the Fall 2013 Semester and are not required to reapply for admissions to the University are classified as block for tuition assessment purposes.
+Tuition and fees are charged at a flat rate for block undergraduate students enrolled in 12 to 18 credit hours.
+A block undergraduate student enrolled for more than 18 credits during any semester will be charged an overload tuition fee.

 Graduate students enrolled for 9 to 15 credits during any term are classified as full-time.
 Tuition and fees are charged at a flat rate.
 A graduate student enrolled for more than 15 credits during any term will be charged an overload tuition fee.